barryclark/jekyll-now/_jekyll4fun/6_defining_your_collection.md

 <details>
 <summary>Working with Jekyll locally?</summary>
-Restart Jekyll Server.  _config.yml is the one file Jekyll doesn't watch for changes
+<p>Restart Jekyll Server.  _config.yml is the one file Jekyll doesn't watch for changes</p>
 </details>

 ## Step 3: Add Some Content